Discover, Filter, Track, Audit

 Finally, in the database firewall context, you need way to log your protection policy settings and all traffic and activity into a custom, query-ready audit trail that is secure, and subject to post-deletion recovery.

-The job scripts, statistical reports, and audit logs in the IRI Voracity data management platform and its constituent IRI CoSort (SortCL) data transformation and IRI FieldShield data masking programs contain your data layout specifications, query syntax, and manipulation details.
+Auditing Data Masking Jobs and Scoring Re-Identification Risk: The job scripts, statistical reports, and audit logs in the IRI Voracity data management platform and its constituent IRI CoSort (SortCL) data transformation and IRI FieldShield data masking programs contain your data layout specifications, query syntax, and manipulation details.
+IRI is also in the process of adding task, source, and field-level policy control for IAM and lineage reporting.

 Read More about IRI Job Audit Logs

-The XML audit log from IRI jobs provide details for each input, inrec (virtual), and output definition -- including which field attributes and protection techniques were specified.
+The XML audit log from most IRI jobs (like FieldShield data masking) provide details for each input, inrec (virtual), and output definition -- including which field attributes and modification functions were specified.
 Phase-specific record counts -- including the number of records accepted, rejected, and processed -- plus job tuning details, are available in the statistical logs.

 The entire job script, along with user, runtime, and environment variable information, are also recorded in the audit trail.
 It is easy to query and report on the logs using your preferred XML parsing tool or SortCL (through supplied data definition files for the logs).
 For example, you can query on file and field names, run dates, and job duration.
 You can quickly examine specific jobs without having to manually review a giant audit trail.

 Free data and metadata lineage capabilities are also available in the IRI Workbench, through the use of search tools and hubs like EGit for sharing and securing master data and metadata in the cloud.
-Graphical data lineage and metadata impact analysis for IRI Voracity platform users is available via AnalytiX DS Mapping Manager and Data Advantage Group's MetaCenter.
+Graphical data lineage and metadata impact analysis for IRI Voracity ETL platform users is available through Erwin (now AnalytiX DS) Mapping Manager or the Data Advantage Group MetaCenter platform.